 1. Get stocked and staffed up

 Firstly, prepare your deals beforehand.
 If you are an eCommerce store owner, it is better to prepare it with extra eCommerce orders that you probably receive during the normal holiday shopping season.
-Or, you might have run short and lose out on sales.
+Or, you might have run short and lost out on sales.

-Do your best to forecast the extra stock and make your online presence to meet the increased demand.
+Do your best to forecast the extra stock and make your online presence meet the increased demand.
 If you are managing your inventory well, then it would become a fair simple choice.
 If you are an eCommerce store owner, then have good communication with your supplier who may help you at any time when you run out of products.

 Crosscheck your online chat support and other customer service platforms.
 It helps the customers to contact you if they are in need.

 Apart from sales, it is also important to focus on payment modes and delivery options.
 Make sure your customers receive your products intact and in time.

 Plan your shipping partner and confirm the same before the season arrives.
 If you have already done it, review it and double-check about their service too.
 Make orders before the deadline for the delivery.
 It will help you clear your customers’ orders sooner.

 When you are about to give discounts to your customers, you can probably discuss the shipping offers from the respective third party.
 You could even tie with them and make extraordinary deals for your customers.
 It is also important to enquire them whether they can handle last-minute extra orders.
 Go along with the shipping provider who comforts you with their affordability and flexibility.